-Pinch the plants back in the spring when they’re about 8 inches tall; this will promote a bushy form.
-Deadhead after their first bloom to encourage a second blooming.
+Pinch the plants back in the spring when they’re about eight inches tall; this will promote a bushy form.
+Deadhead after their first bloom to encourage a second.

 You might want to divide your plants after three or four years, because they can get crowded.

 Feed pyrethrum a balanced fertilizer monthly throughout the growing period.
 Some gardeners add a boost of phosphorous right before the bloom season to encourage profuse flowering.